 London as a whole is relatively safe, but Westminster’s record is slightly higher, mainly pushed up through opportunistic petty theft.

-2. Covent Garden, Best Area to Stay in London for First Timers
+2. Covent Garden, Where to Stay in London for First Timers

 These performers must audition to gain one of the prized spots on the Square, so do take the time to linger and watch for a while: you might be pleasantly surprised at the quality of the performances.